refinedev/refine/documentation/blog/2024-09-19-react-memo.md

 hide_table_of_contents: false
 ---

-**_This article was last updated on January 16, 2024 to reflect the latest changes to the React memo API and to provide a more detailed explanation of how React.memo() works._**
+**This article was last updated on September 19, 2024, to add sections on Deep vs Shallow Comparison in Memoization, Profiling Components in DevTools, and Best Practices for Using `React.memo()`.**

 ## Introduction